ArnavSBhardwaj/Reinfocement_Learning/docs/INSTALLATION_WINDOWS.md

 - [ ] Windows 10 64-bit (version 1903 or higher) or Windows 11
 - [ ] Administrator access to install software
 - [ ] At least 4GB RAM (8GB recommended)
-- [ ] At least 2GB free disk space
+- [ ] At least 4GB free disk space
-- [ ] Active internet connection

 ---